linuxtus/linuxtus.github.io/tutorial/_posts/2021-10-18-install-intellij-idea-ubuntu.md

 In this post, I will help you to install IntelliJ IDEA on Ubuntu.
 It has many ways, but this post will introduce some easiest guide.
 Let go.

+{% picture lazy-load /assets/img/posts/14/how-to-install-intellij-idea-ubuntu.webp --alt How to Install IntelliJ IDEA on Ubuntu 21.04 %}

 ## Option 1: Install IntelliJ IDEA from the Software Center Ubuntu

 If you are using Ubuntu, I think Software Center Ubuntu should be your first choice.
 Because it contains many packages (also IntelliJ IDEA), and you can install them very easily.